DO WITH CHAT

 The recovery sequence we ship

-1. +45 minutes: utility template.
+1. +45 minutes: utility tone.
 ‘Hey {{name}}, looks like you left {{product}} in your cart.
 Want me to hold it for 12 hours?’
 One link to resume.
 No discount.

 4. +72 hours: optional final nudge with a clean opt-out: ‘Want me to stop messaging about this cart?’